wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-write-data-lake-store.md

     Select one of the files to view its contents.

-* __From the cluster__: If you have connected to the HDInsight cluster using Remote Desktop (Windows cluster,) you can use the following to view the data.
+* __From the cluster__: If you have connected to the HDInsight cluster using SSH (Linux cluster,) or Remote Desktop (Windows cluster,) you can use the following to view the data.
 Replace __DATALAKE__ with the name of your Data Lake Store

         hdfs dfs -cat adl://DATALAKE.azuredatalakestore.net/stormdata/*.txt